Why a work exchange is the cheapest way to travel! Including the best organizations for work exchange, and some tips for volunteering abroad.

 The most popular types of work exchange include:

-- Working a hostel, either as a receptionist, housekeeper, or bartender
+- Working in a hostel, either as a receptionist, housekeeper, or bartender

 - Working at a permaculture farm, eco-community, or sustainable homestead, where your duties may include landscaping and gardening